CatherineH350/intro-to-java/readme.md

 average = (double)total/n  //total cast to double to ensure real division is used`

 *note:* casting a floating-point number to an integer simply trunactes the number (rounds down)

+## Final Variables
+A *final variable* or *user-defined constant*, identified by the keyword 'final', is a quantity whose value will not change.

+`final double TAX_RATE = 0.08;`

+- Constant identifiers are, by convention, capitalized
+- 'final' variables can be declared without initializing immediately